Home

 Juanelo Turriano

-The first android in the Western World, a completely mechanical figure which simulated a living human or animal, operating with apparently responsive action, is believed to have been constructed in 1525 by Hans Bullmann (?-1535) of Nuremberg, Germany.
-Bullmann actually reportedly produced a number of extremely ingenious figures of men and women that moved and played musical instruments, for which Ferdinand I, the Holy Roman emperor, summoned him to Vienna, for whom Bullmann produced a variety of novelties before to return to Nuremberg.
+The first android in the Western World, a completely mechanical figure that simulated a living human or animal, operating with apparently responsive action, is believed to have been constructed in 1525 by Hans Bullmann (?-1535) of Nuremberg, Germany.
+Bullmann actually reportedly produced a number of extremely ingenious figures of men and women that moved and played musical instruments, for which Ferdinand I, the Holy Roman emperor, summoned him to Vienna, for whom Bullmann produced a variety of novelties before returning to Nuremberg.
 Bullmann was an ingenuous master locksmith and mechanic, who is known also to be the first to set up a true astronomical clock and to invent the letter lock.
-Unfortunately, neither a working mechanism, nor a description of his devices survived to the present time.
+Unfortunately, neither a working mechanism nor a description of his devices survived to the present time.

-At least one of the automations of his contemporary however—the Italian/Spanish inventor and clock maker Juanelo Turriano (Gianello Torriano) (1501-1585), namely the so called Lute Player Lady automaton, created in the late 1550s, did survive to the present and now is displayed in the Kunstkammer of Kunsthistorisches Museum in Vienna.
+At least one of the automations of his contemporary however—the Italian/Spanish inventor and clockmaker Juanelo Turriano (Gianello Torriano) (1501-1585), namely the so-called Lute Player Lady automaton, created in the late 1550s, did survive to the present and now is displayed in the Kunstkammer of Kunsthistorisches Museum in Vienna.

 The height of the Lute Player automaton (see the lower image) is 44 cm.
 Though no longer able to actually function, it is said to move with small tripping steps, strumming the lute with its right hand, and turning its head from right to left.
 It can advance in a straight line, or follow the path of a circle.